saniya-patil/saniya-patil/README.md

 ### 🌟 About Me
 Passionate about building **intelligent systems** that bridge data, people, and real-world impact.
-Experienced in backend fintech systems, traffic optimization with RL, and anomaly detection using cutting-edge Transformer models.
+I have experience developing backend systems, applying machine learning to real-world problems, and working with advanced AI models for data-driven insights.

 ---